geobretagne/mdchecker/INSTALL.md

 - MDCHECKER_DEBUG: True or False
 - MDCHECKER_SECRET_KEY
-- MDCHECKER_DB_PATH: the path of the directory that should contain the SQLite database file created by the create_db.py script.
+- MDCHECKER_DB_PATH: the path of the directory that should contain the SQLite
+- http_proxy: the outgoing http proxy, if any database file created by the create_db.py script.
 The default path for the database directory is /tmp

 Then deploy mdchecker, get into the app dir and create the database: